daormar/debasher/doc/design_doc_resident.md

   still stopped.
 - **Sequence:**
-  1. If the program has a `Supervisor` and `--keep-supervisor` was not given, stop it first (a stop signal to its whole process group, see below) and wait for its own `.finished`, before touching any node it watches: this is exactly why `Supervisor` itself needed a stop signal of its own (subsection above), and it is what keeps this tool from racing a relaunch it did not ask for.
+  1. If the program has a `Supervisor` and `--keep-supervisor` was not given, stop it first (a stop signal to its whole process group, as described below) and wait for its own `.finished`, before touching any node it
+     watches: this is why the `Supervisor` stops on a stop signal of its own (see "Clean-completion detection"), and it is what keeps this tool from racing a relaunch it did not ask for.
   2. Record each node's halted marker as it stands right now (its content, or `-1` if absent): the baseline a fresh one has to beat.
-  3. Write `shutdown` into every node's own control ports (the design doc's "control ports file", most nodes have none; the round reaches them from elsewhere in the graph), numbered with the time in milliseconds (see numbered trigger in the Glossary), so that every initiator halts in the same round.
+  3. Write `shutdown` into every node's own control ports (listed in its control ports file, see the Glossary; most nodes have none, and the round reaches them from elsewhere in the graph), numbered with the time in milliseconds (see numbered trigger in the Glossary), so that every initiator halts in the same round.
   4. Wait for every node's halted marker to go past its own baseline (never "exists": a node halted from a previous, already-resumed cycle would already show one that means nothing about this run).